probinso/introduction-git/pres.md

 http://bit.ly/2yZWVpX

-This talk will not cover, or expect, specific programming languages
+This talk will not cover, or expect, specific programming languages This talk will:

-1. Introduce collaborative demo
+1. Introduce a collaborative demo using git and Github
-2. We will introduce vocabulary
+2. Introduce vocabulary for using git and Github
-3. Understand Simplest Workflow
+3. Understand a simple git workflow
-4. Attendants will contribute to collaborative demo
-5. Talk about access control and Github
+4. Talk about access control and Github

 ---
 # Goals
 If you successfully finish workshop, you will
-- be able to collaborate on simple projects
+- be able to collaborate on simple projects using git and Github
 - understand basic vocabulary for git
-- know how/what to study next
+- know what to study next and where to find resources

 ---
-# Why do you Care?
+# Why should you Care?
 - No more emailing document revisions
 - Simpler local directory/file structures
 - Remote storage